The “Content is King” Quote Meaning – It’s Not What You Think

 So how does the historical meaning of the quote relate to its modern – seemingly unrelated – context of the Web?

-Google will tell you to “create great content” all the time.
-Indeed the Google search algorithm is more about content than ever by 2023.
+Indeed the Google search algorithm is more about (helpful) content than ever by 2024.

 Do you need the content or does Google and other media conglomerates need it?